 One of the key ways we can see this affective labour is in how the legacy of World War 2 plays out across the city and weaves its way through Grant’s life story.
 Throughout the walk we encounter evidence of the Bristol Blitz and its devastating impact on the Leach family.
 Bristol was the fifth most bombed city in the UK during the Second World War due to the strategic importance of its harbour as a major port for American supply ships and its aircraft factories.
 In the winter of 1940-41 there were six major bombing raids in which the city suffered heavy loss of life and destruction of the built environment, which is still visible today in the city’s eclectic architecture.
-According to the Western Daily Press, Grant lost relatives in a direct hit in one of these raids: “Mr and Mrs John Henry Leach, uncle and aunt of Grant, the Bristol-born film star, their daughter, son-in-law and grandson were buried by a direct hit on their house in a recent air raid”.
+According to the Western Daily Press, Grant lost relatives in a direct hit in one of these raids: “Mr and Mrs John Henry Leach, uncle and aunt of Grant, the Bristol-born film star, their daughter, son-in-law and grandson were buried by a direct hit on their house in a recent air raid.”
 An entire family was wiped out in a single incident.

-We first experience this theme early in the tour when we encounter the Bristol Basin plaque on the centre, opposite the Bristol Hippodrome.
-This is a replica of the original plaque erected in New York City in 1942 by the English Speaking Union (ESU) of the United States to “commemorate the sacrifices made by the people of Bristol, England during World War II”.
+Participants first experience this theme early in the tour when we encounter the Bristol Basin plaque on the centre, opposite the Bristol Hippodrome.
+This is a replica of the original plaque erected in New York City in 1942 by the English-Speaking Union (ESU) of the United States to “commemorate the sacrifices made by the people of Bristol, England during World War II.”
 Rubble from the Bristol Blitz was used as ballast for returning US supply ships and dumped in the East River between 23rd and 34th Street as landfill forming the foundations for what is now Franklin D Roosevelt Drive.
-Stephen Vincent Benetto was commissioned to write a poem “. . . these / Fragments that were once homes / Shall testify while men love / Freedom to the resolution and / Fortitude of the people of Britain”.
-The plaque ends: “And broad-based under all / Is planted England's oaken-hearted mood, / As rich in fortitude / As e'er went worldward from the island-wall”.
+Stephen Vincent Benetto was commissioned to write a poem: “these / Fragments that were once homes / Shall testify while men love / Freedom to the resolution and / Fortitude of the people of Britain.”

+The plaque ends: “And broad-based under all / Is planted England's oaken-hearted mood, / As rich in fortitude / As e'er went worldward from the island-wall.”
 This last section is a quote from another poem called National Ode by Bayard Taylor, which was written for the Centennial International Exhibition of 1876, celebrating the Declaration of Independence, underscoring the long and complex relationship between Britain and the United States of America.

 In December 1974, Grant re-dedicated the plaque when it was relocated due to the construction of the Waterside Plaza.
-In his speech Grant was clearly moved, stating “I have a deep-seated emotion about this ceremony”.
-He revealed that “a great part of my family were wiped out in the war”.
+In his speech Grant was clearly moved, stating “I have a deep-seated emotion about this ceremony.”
+He revealed that “a great part of my family were wiped out in the war.”
 In May 2022, when the tour ran as part of Bristol WalkFest, one of the participants visiting from New York revealed that he had recently visited the original plaque at Waterside Plaza and had brought a fragment of rubble with him to return to Bristol.
 I photographed him holding up a selfie on his phone pictured next to the original plaque in New York City, standing in front of the Bristol replica (see Figure 3).